Taseen18/Serenity/README.md

 Now you can run `python3 manage.py runserver`.
 This will set up Django's environment and links.

+In another terminal start the redis-server.
+Ensure the VENV is started and cd to the backend and type the command `redis-server`.
+If not found you may have to install redis.

 ## Setting up the React App